yutingzhao1991/jobManager/README.md

 2:Writing your own job config in jobs folder refer to demo config demo.a.json, json file name is your job name.

+3:Run sh build.sh to init jobs.

-4:Run 'npm start' to init jobs and start up monitor (or use node builder/index.js && node monitor/index.js).
+4:Run 'npm start' start up monitor (or use node monitor/index.js).

 5:Then you can visitor 127.0.0.1:[port] to manager your jobs.